 What’s the story behind this object?

 I found this vintage item for sale on eBay.
 It’s an old pipe tamper, used to pack or "tamper" tobacco in a pipe.
+The end that you hold shows an ambiguous optical illusion portrait.

 If you view the portrait one way, you can barely make out the words "aliquando sapientes", which is Latin for "sometimes wise".